uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 </table>
 <h3 id="student-finance">Student finance</h3>
 <p>
 	You can take out a loan with <a href="https://www.gov.uk/teacher-training-funding">student finance</a> to cover your tuition fees and help with your living (maintenance) costs.
 You will only start to repay this when you are earning over £26,575.
 </p>
 <p>
 	You can apply for a tuition fee and/or a maintenance loan even if:
 </p>
 <ul>
-	<li>you already have an undergraduate student loan
+	<li>you already have an undergraduate student loan</li>
 	<li>you’ve been awarded a bursary or scholarship</li>
 </ul>